I. Acceptable and Responsible Use Policy

 K. Copyright Violation Prevention Plan

-The Information Technology department oversees the operation of the University phone switch and provides telecommunications services to faculty and staff.
+The Office of Digital Learner Experience (DLX) oversees the operation of the University phone switch and provides telecommunications services to faculty and staff.
 These services include add, moves, and changes of line service, repair calls, maintenance of the voice mail, and phone authorization codes.
 This office also supports university owned cell phones.
-Problems and / or questions related to telecommunications should be directed to the IT Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.
+Problems and / or questions related to telecommunications should be directed to the Office of Digital Learner Experience (DLX) Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.

 Student Cable Television Service

 Maryville University provides a FREE basic cable connection in each Residence Hall Room and in each bedroom in each of the student apartments.